This information describes some things you can do to help you cope with the loss of your child.

 MSK Kids’ Towards Tomorrow Program offers support and resources to bereaved families.
 Talk with your social worker and healthcare providers to review how you and your family are coping.
 They can also connect you with additional support.
 For more information, call the Towards Tomorrow Program at 212-639-6850 or email [email protected].
 You can also visit www.mskcc.org/pediatrics/experience/life-pediatrics/support-services-care-teams.

 Some bereaved families find counseling helpful.
 Our psychiatrists and psychologists lead a bereavement clinic that provides counseling and support to individuals, couples, and families who are grieving, as well as medications to help if you feel depressed.

 Our chaplains are available to listen, help support family members, pray, contact community clergy or faith groups, or to simply be a comforting person and a spiritual presence.
-Anyone can request spiritual support, regardless of formal religious affiliation.
+Anyone can request spiritual support, regardless of your religious affiliation.

 Bereaved Parents of the USA (BPUSA)

-National nonprofit organization that provides support to bereaved parents and their families.
+BPUSA is a national nonprofit organization that provides support to bereaved parents and their families.

 The Compassionate Friends (TCF)

-National network of parents who have lost an only child or all of their children.
+Alive Alone is a national network of parents who have lost an only child or all of their children.
 They provide newsletters, education, and resources to promote healing.

-Provides online support groups for different types of loss, including the loss of a child.
+GriefNet provides online support groups for different types of loss, including the loss of a child.